 Total electrical power supplied to the armature = Mechanical power developed by the armature + losses due to armature resistance

-Also, the mechanical power rotating armature can be given regarding torque T and speed n.
+Also, the mechanical power that rotates the armature can be given regarding torque T and speed n.

 Where n is in revolution per seconds (rps) and T is in Newton-Meter.